industrial-edge/Performance-Analytics/README.md

 Don't use HTML tags unless working with videos.
 And try to avoid using videos unless absolutely necessary.
 Don't upload videos to Git repository.

-Bellow you can find the structure of IE tow-to/tutorial
+Below you can find the structure of IE tow-to/tutorial

 * [Writing good how-to or tutorial](#writing-good-how-to-or-tutorial)
   * [Description](#description)